FlavScents AInsights Entry: Isoamyl Acetate (CAS: 123-92-2)

 1. Identity & Chemical Information

-Isoamyl acetate, commonly known as banana oil, is a single chemical compound with the IUPAC name 3-methylbutyl acetate.
+Isoamyl acetate, commonly known as banana oil, is a chemical compound with the IUPAC name 3-methylbutyl acetate.
 It is identified by the CAS number 123-92-2 and has a FEMA number of 2055.
-Other identifiers include the FL number 02.015 and CoE number 02.015.
-The molecular formula of isoamyl acetate is C7H14O2, and it has a molecular weight of 130.18 g/mol.
-This ester is characterized by its acetate functional group, which contributes to its fruity, banana-like odor.
-The structure-odor relationship is primarily influenced by the ester linkage, which is known for imparting sweet, fruity aromas.
+Other identifiers include the FL number 09.003 and CoE number 02.007.
+The molecular formula for isoamyl acetate is C7H14O2, and it has a molecular weight of 130.18 g/mol.
+Isoamyl acetate is an ester, characterized by its functional groups that contribute to its fruity, banana-like odor.
+The ester linkage in its structure is crucial for its volatility and odor profile, making it a valuable compound in flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA